“…an endless banquet” Montreal Food Guide, pt. 2

 Via Dante, 251 Dante E., 270-8446 (Little Italy)—While by day it's not much more than a modest neighborhood café, by night Via Dante is just about as perfect a trattoria as you’re likely to find, with that perfect balance of informal atmosphere, attentive service, a rock-solid wine list, and top-notch homestyle Italian (that is, if Momma used to stuff her gnocchi with mixed wild mushrooms), right down to the lovely olive oil they serve with their bread.
 Recommended: the abovementioned gnocchi, lobster-stuffed ravioli, otherworldly sautéed shiitakes, pancetta-wrapped filet mignon.
 Oh, yeah: and don't miss out on their truly expert espressos. $$-$$$ (2006)

-NEW!
-Le Vin Papillon, 2519 rue Notre-Dame (Little Burgundy)--The very latest venture from the mad geniuses behind Joe Beef is a lovely little wine bar just down the block from Joe Beef and Liverpool House that instantly became a fave of ours.
-They've only been open for two months, but they've already got it all going on: a clever, creative kitchen; a remarkable wine list that's oh-so inviting; charming, attentive service; and style & ambience to spare.
-So far highlights have included a completely transcendental broccoli dish (made with specimens direct from Dave McMillan's home garden!) with lardo, roasted whole cauliflower with capers and anchovies, oeufs en gelée, the city's best baba au rhum, and a superlative strawberry terrine.
-Let the good times roll! $$-$$$ (2013) AEB
+UPDATED!
+Le Vin Papillon, 2519 rue Notre-Dame (Little Burgundy)--The very latest venture from the mad geniuses behind Joe Beef is a lovely little wine bar just down the block from Joe Beef and Liverpool House that instantly became a fave of ours (and a whole lot of other discerning types).
+From the moment they opened last summer, they had it all going on: a clever, creative kitchen; a remarkable wine list that's oh-so inviting; charming, attentive service; and style & ambience to spare.
+So far highlights have included a completely transcendental broccoli dish (made with specimens direct from Dave McMillan's home garden!) with lardo, roasted whole cauliflower with capers and anchovies, oeufs en gelée, poireaux aux poireaux (gently batter-fried and served with a ramps-laced tartar sauce), homemade canned mackerel (!), the city's best baba au rhum, and a superlative strawberry terrine.
+Newly revamped terrasse, too.
+Let the good times roll! $$-$$$ (2014) AEB

 Wawel Patisserie, 1413 St-Marc, 938-8388 (Downtown), 7070 Henri-Julien (@ Jean-Talon Market), 279-8289 (Little Italy), and 5499 Sherbrooke W., 483-1042 (Westmount)—Wawel’s phenomenal Polish doughnuts have been a staple of ours for years.
 Our favorite is the plum-filled doughnut, but that apricot one is pretty amazing, too.
 When they come out fresh, forget about it.
 I was once at their St-Marc store when a tray of 20 hot plum doughnuts was brought out onto the shop floor.
 There were four of us in the store at the time—myself and a party of three that I didn’t know.
 Between the four of us we cleaned off that tray in less than a minute.